What is HWMonitor PRO

-- Switch the "listening mode" to ON on PC2 : open menu Network, then check Listening Mode if it is not already checked.
+- Switch to "listening mode" to ON on PC2 : open menu Network, then check Listening Mode if it is not already checked.
 You\'ll be notify with a message in the status bar.

 When in listening mode, the program instance sends its data to all other instances connected to it.
 You can force the program to start in listening mode : open the option dialog (menu Tools, Options), then check Enter in listening mode at startup.

 - We can now connect PC1 on PC2.
 On PC1, open menu Network, Connect and Enum Network to display a list of the network neighborhood of PC1.

 - Select the machine you want to connect to, then click on Connect.
 Note that you can select multiple lines and therefore connect to several machines in one click.

 If you know the IP address of the machine you want to connect to, select Network, Connect and IP Address.